Mass Density (a working hypothesis)

 Figs 2 & 3 show us that the inter-atomic forces between adjacent elemental atoms reveal their gas transition temperature.

-The natural separation distance (d) between adjacent elemental atoms defines the density of their existence as viscous matter; mₐ/d³, which together with the nucleic lattice factor (ζ), define the magnetic force of attraction (Fₘ) between adjacent atoms.
+The mean separation distance (d) between adjacent elemental atoms defines their density as viscous matter; mₐ/d³, and their magnetic force of attraction (Fₘ) between adjacent atoms.
+Fₘ does not vary with temperature.

-However, the lattice factor of an elemental atom is fixed; it is defined by the arrangement of its [nucleic] neutrons; its ratio of deuterium and tritium atoms.
-Therefore, the viscous density and gas-transition temperature of matter are theoretically constant anywhere throughout the universe.
+However, the lattice structure of an elemental atom is fixed; it is defined by the arrangement of its deuterium and tritium nucleic protons.
+Therefore, the viscous density and gas-transition temperature of matter are theoretically constant anywhere throughout the universe, apart from the influence of atmospheric pressure.

 Further Reading